steven-exarcos/pass-documentation/developer-documentation/deposit-service/ds-configuration.md

 Deposit Services is configured at runtime by a configuration file referenced by the system property `pass.deposit.repository.configuration` or the environment variable `PASS_DEPOSIT_REPOSITORY_CONFIGURATION`.
-By default (i.e. if the system property or environment variable are not present) the classpath resource `/repositories.json` is used.
+By default, if the system property or environment variable are not present, the classpath resource `/repositories.json` is used.

 > Acceptable values for `PASS_DEPOSIT_REPOSITORY_CONFIGURATION` must be a form of [Spring Resource URI][1].